Julian Arteaga

 Abstract [+]

-The novel insurance contracts for crop losses and livestock mortality that have been developed in low income countries typically protect against shocks in the male sphere of economic activity.
+The novel insurance contracts for crop losses and livestock mortality that have been developed in low income countries typically protect against shocks in the traditionally male sphere of economic activity.
 Often overlooked are women, the particularities of their indirect exposure to this risk, and their socially constructed responsibility to manage family well-being.
 To fill this lacuna, this paper studies the effect of a low-cost intervention that reformulates a livestock insurance contract so that it directly addresses women’s risk and is sold in units that are commensurate with women’s expenditure responsibilities.
 We measure the effect of this contractual reformulation using a randomized trial amongst pastoralist communities in Kenya.
-Twenty-four percent of previously subsidized households that received the novel contractual formulation purchased insurance (without subsidy), compared to only 13% of previously subsidized households offered insurance under the standard male-risk formulation.
-Households that had not received prior insurance subsidies purchased no insurance, irrespective of the framing.
-Protecting women, their assets and those who depend on them will require a combination of smart subsidies and gender-intentional insurance contract design.
+Twenty-nine percent of previously subsidized households that received the novel contractual formulation purchased insurance (without subsidy), compared to only nineteen percent of previously subsidized households offered insurance under the standard malerisk formulation.
+Households that had not received prior insurance subsidies purchased no insurance, irrespective of the inclusivity of the insurance design.
+Protecting women, their assets, and those who depend on them will require a combination of smart subsidies and gender-inclusive insurance contract design.

 NBER Working Paper 31639, (2023)